 The Bureau, the Group’s executive body, consists of the President, 4 Vice-Presidents, the Treasurer and one MEP from each national delegation not already represented by a vice-president or treasurer.
 It may also include MEPs who became Independents during the legislature.
 The General Secretary and the Deputy General Secretaries are non-voting members.
 The Bureau is elected by the Group’s MEPs and meets once a month.

 Members of the Bureau

-As the only confederal group in the European Parliament, our group of 52 Members, from 14 European Member states brings together the different traditions, experiences and political understandings of left forces in the EU.
+As the only confederal group in the European Parliament, our group of 41 Members bring together the different traditions, experiences and political understandings of left forces in the EU.

 But the work of our MEPs would not be possible without the support of the secretariat, whose overall aim is to ensure the smooth daily operation of the Group, in accordance with the political decisions and guidelines set out by the MEPs.